Questions about PSJP

 -

 Yes.
 All components of the program are mandatory for continued participation.
 This includes weekly reading and reporting assignments throughout the program, online workshops and lectures in July, engagement with parts of the college admissions process, and an in-person summer experience at Princeton.
-We expect students to fully participate in each of those and remain committed through their senior year.
+Students will also be assigned a one-to-one college adviser to assist with their college applications.
+We expect students to fully participate in each component and remain committed through their senior year.

 -